Richard Peniket: Gateshead

 On 26 May 2017, Peniket signed a one-year deal with National League side Gateshead following him turning down the offer of a new contract from Halifax Town.
 He made his debut on 5 August in a 1–2 defeat away to Woking and scored his first goal for the club the following week in a 3–0 victory over Torquay United.

 Alfreton Town

 In June 2018, Peniket joined National League North side Alfreton Town on a one-year deal.

 Return to Kidderminster Harriers

 In June 2019, Peniket returned to Kidderminster Harriers.
 He departed the club on 21 January 2020, stating he wanted to take some time away from football and give himself a chance to recover from cumulative injuries.

-Gulf United FC
+Gulf United

 In January 2022, Peniket signed with Gulf United.
 Peniket featured regularly and finished the 2021–22 season with 8 goals in 11 games.
 Gulf United managed to secure promotion to the UAE Second Division, as well as winning the UAE Third Division title.

+In the 2022–23, Peniket's second season with Gulf United, he led them to become champions of the UAE Second Division, achieving back-to-back promotions for the first team in UAE Football History, along the way securing promotion to the UAE First Division.

+Peniket ended the season as the clubs top goalscorer for the 2022–23 season with 11 goals to his name, and also second top goalscorer in the league.
+Peniket retired from playing at the end of the 2023–24 season, as the club's all-time top goalscorer.